chenhongyu2048/LLM-inference-optimization-paper/README.md

 - [ ] [Shortcut-connected Expert Parallelism for Accelerating Mixture-of-Experts](https://arxiv.org/abs/2404.05019): the Shortcut-connection looks more like a algorithm optimization, and provide oppotunity for overlapping
 - [ ] [DeepSeek-V2: A Strong, Economical, and Efficient Mixture-of-Experts Language Model](https://arxiv.org/pdf/2405.04434): a opsen-source work and it inferences based expert-parallel
 - [ ] [SwapMoE: Serving Off-the-shelf MoE-based Large Language Models with Tunable Memory Budget](https://arxiv.org/abs/2308.15030): MoE experts offloading, at the cost of reduced accuracy
+- [ ] [ProMoE: Fast MoE-based LLM Serving using Proactive Caching](https://arxiv.org/abs/2410.22134): optimization on Pre-gated MoE, by IPADS
+- [ ] [Read-ME: Refactorizing LLMs as Router-Decoupled Mixture of Experts with System Co-Design](https://arxiv.org/abs/2410.19123): pre-gating router decoupled from the MoE backbone that facilitates system-friendly pre-computing and lookahead scheduling, NIPS'24

 #### MoE training